 - Verify the identity of the contact by calling the relevant organisation directly – find them through an independent source such as a phone book or online search.
 Do not use the contact details provided in the message sent to you.

-- Never send money or give credit card, online account details or copies of personal documents to anyone you don’t know or trust and never by email.
+- Never send money or give credit card, online account details or copies of personal documents to anyone you don’t know or trust.

 - Choose passwords that would be difficult for others to guess.
 Don't use the same password for every account, and don't share them with anyone.